THE DIVISION OF JUDAISM

 Searching all the inward parts of the belly (Pv.
 20.27)

-“…but shall impart true knowledge and righteous judgment to those who have chosen the Way [unto God],”* would be the intent of both divisions of Essene—by the Nazarenes at the arrival of Messiah and the new revelation that would set men free, essentially what we know today as the “Good News,” and by the Ossaeans through more purity laws and strictness to the law, although Messiah would be welcomed.
+“…but shall impart true knowledge and righteous judgment to those who have chosen the Way [unto God],”* would be the intent of both divisions of Essene—by the Nazarenes at the arrival of Messiah and the new revelation that would set men free, essentially what we know today as the “Good News,” but by the Ossaeans through more purity laws and strictness to the law.
 Is it righteous to do good on the sabbath (Matt.
-12.10-14), or is it more important to obey the law, this is perhaps the best biblical example of the two differing mentalities.
+12.10-14), or is it more important to obey the law?
+This transition from law to goodness as a standard is perhaps the best biblical example of the two differing mentalities.

 *Dead Sea Scrolls, Community Rule IX